How to Install MusicBrainz Picard on Ubuntu 26.04, 24.04 and 22.04

 sudo apt update

-Check that the package is no longer installed and that only the Ubuntu candidate remains after PPA cleanup.
+Check that only the Ubuntu candidate remains after PPA cleanup.

 apt-cache policy picard